-Business mentors lever their knowledge and experience by providing advice, counsel, network contacts and political and cultural know-how, together with ongoing personal support and encouragement to CEOs and Executive Management teams.
+Business mentors lever their knowledge and experience to providing advice, counsel, network contacts and ongoing personal support and encouragement to Founders, CEOs and Executive Management teams.

-Having a mentor; someone who has trodden the same path before you is of immense value to an entrepreneur because the advice that they give will be borne out of a similar experience to your own journey.
-However expect your mentor to tell you what you need to hear which may not be what you want to hear.
-A business coach is focused on helping you with generic skills, whereas a mentor’s aim is to teach you based on specific situations.
+Having a mentor someone who has trodden the same path before you is of immense value to an entrepreneur because the advice that they give will be borne out of a similar experience to your own journey.
+However be prepared for your mentor to tell you what you need to hear, which may not be what you want to hear!

 “There is plenty of evidence that the fastest way to business success is by piggybacking on the counsel of men and women who have already spent years learning how to make businesses succeed” Brian Tracy, How to Earn What You’re Worth.